 1. How Does SaaS Reduce Upfront Costs and Improve Cash Flow?

-In the case of EdTech startups and schools they cater to, the subscription model is a life-changer.
-The old software used meant that schools had to purchase costly licenses, servers and cooling devices- a huge Capital Expenditure (CapEx).
+In the case of EdTech startups and the schools they cater to, the subscription model is a life-changer.
+The old software used meant that schools had to purchase costly licenses, servers, and cooling devices- a huge Capital Expenditure (CapEx).

-Under a school management system SaaS, the cost of hardware is eliminated.
+Under a school management system SaaS, powered by a cloud-hosted school management system SaaS source code, the cost of hardware is eliminated.
 Rather, schools pay a fixed fee of a monthly or annual payment.
-This subscription will turn the school expenditure into CapEX into an affordable Operating Expense (OpEX).

 For the Startup: Predictable recurring revenue (MRR/ARR) is a much more appealing business core to investors and enables them to predict the growth.

-For the Schools (especially in Africa/Asia): The reduced entry cost means that sophisticated tools are now available to the institutions that could not afford the old and bulky systems.
+For the Schools (especially in Africa/Asia): The reduced entry cost means that sophisticated tools - once limited to expensive school ERP SaaS source code deployments - are now accessible.

 2. How Does SaaS Handle Unlimited Growth for Multi-School Groups?